react-navigation/react-navigation.github.io/website/blog/2020-02-06-react-navigation-5.0.md

 ## Thanks to these wonderful people

 React Navigation 5 wouldn't have possible without these wonderful people.
-A lot of thanks to [Michał Osadnik](https://github.com/osdnk) for working in this project with me from idea to fruition, [Brent Vatne](https://github.com/brentvatne) for his ideas, encouragement and funding from [Expo](https://expo.io), [Wojciech Lewicki](https://github.com/WoLewicki) for improving the documentation, and working on deep link support, [Krzysztof Magiera](https://github.com/kmagiera) and [Software Mansion](https://github.com/software-mansion) for their awesome libraries that the core functionality depends on, [Janic Duplessis](https://github.com/janicduplessis) for [`react-native-safe-area-context`](https://github.com/th3rdwave/react-native-safe-area-context).
+A lot of thanks to [Michał Osadnik](https://github.com/osdnk) for working in this project with me from idea to fruition, [Brent Vatne](https://github.com/brentvatne) for his ideas, encouragement and funding from [Expo](https://expo.io), [Wojciech Lewicki](https://github.com/WoLewicki) and [Jakub Gonet](https://github.com/jakub-gonet) for improving the documentation, and working on deep link support, [Krzysztof Magiera](https://github.com/kmagiera) and [Software Mansion](https://github.com/software-mansion) for their awesome libraries that the core functionality depends on and contibutions, [Janic Duplessis](https://github.com/janicduplessis) for [`react-native-safe-area-context`](https://github.com/th3rdwave/react-native-safe-area-context).

 Additionally, I would like to mention how important is the community's influence on building this project.
 Without you, your support, your readiness to test and apply the next versions of the libraries, it wouldn't be possible at all, and despite mentioning a few people by name, at no stage do we forget that this is a community activity and will respond to its needs.
 We are incredibly grateful for the opportunity to work on such an unusual project, which facilitates the work of a large number of users.